-How to earn Club Eurostar points from UK credit cards (April 2021)
+How to get Club Eurostar points and lounge access from UK credit cards (December 2021)

 Club Eurostar does not have a UK credit card.
 However, you can earn Club Eurostar points by converting Membership Rewards points earned from selected UK American Express cards.
 These are:

 - American Express Preferred Rewards Gold (review here, apply here) – sign-up bonus of 20,000 Membership Rewards points converts into 1,333 Club Eurostar points.
 This card is FREE for your first year and also comes with two free airport lounge passes.